HOW TO COLLECT?

 Find your perfect accommodation around Lake Wörthersee and the Rosental valley.
 There are plenty of options to stay throughout the region to suit every budget.
 From beautiful campsites and simple guesthouses to five-star luxury hotels right on the lake with saunas.

-They all have one thing in common – excellent facilities for gravel cyclists, such as lockable bike rooms, bike tools and bike wash stations.
+They all have one thing in common – excellent facilities for gravel cyclists, such as lockable bike rooms, bike tools and bike wash stations or opportunities.

 The W-Gravel hotels